4rankng/auction-app/frontend-react/README.md

 The lich su dau gia table must be sorted by Thoi gian in descending order.
 The latest bid should be at the top.

+After the bidder place the bid, the Dau Gia button is disabled but the Huy Dau Gia Cuoi button is enabled.
+I should be able to click the Huy Dau Gia Cuoi button to cancel the last bid.

 Dau Gia button

 - If bid history is not empty check if the price is greater than the current price